leomarcov/labadmin/README.md

 ## Working schema
   * Labadmin use a dedicated machine to admin the students hosts.
 Admin must be installed in a Linux OS.
 Students hosts can be Linux or Windows OS computers.
   * All machines must be placed in the same broadcast domain.
-  * Each classroom must be defined in a config file.
+  * Each lab must be defined in a config file.
 This file stores:
     * Authentication config to use (SSH and/or WinRM).
     * MAC address for each host and a identification number.
-    * Classroom distribution: each id host must be placed in a grid position according the real position.
+    * Lab distribution: each id host must be placed in a grid position according the real position.
-  * When labadmin starts discovers the computers configured in the classroom file, show a map to select them and exec actions in all selected hosts.
+  * When labadmin starts discovers the computers configured in the lab file, show a map to select them and exec actions in all selected hosts.

 ![Labadmin schema](https://github.com/leomarcov/labadmin/blob/master/doc/images/schema.png?raw=true "Labadmin schema")

 # Install
-Once downloaded or cloned the project, labadmin must be configured and installed in admin and each student host.
+Once downloaded or cloned the project, labadmin must be configured for each lab and installed in admin and each controlled host.

 ## Create a config files
-  * Each classroom must be defined in a config file and placed in `labadmin/configs/` directory.
+  * Each lab must be defined in a config file and placed in `labadmin/configs/` directory.
 This file is a Bash script where config variables are defined.
   * You can use the provided [configs/test](configs/test) file as template.
   * For more information refer to [test](configs/test) config file comments.